567-labs/kura/docs/blog/posts/benchmarking-kura.md

 ## Model Performance Comparison

-While GPT-4.1-mini costs approximately 3x more than GPT-4o-mini, our analysis revealed an interesting finding: both models perform similarly on clustering accuracy.
+While GPT-4.1-mini costs approximately 3x more than GPT-4o-mini, our analysis revealed an interesting finding: both models perform similarly on cluster alignment.

 At the top level clusters, GPT-4.1-mini edged out GPT-4o-mini by a small margin, having an average spillover rate of 9.6% relative to GPT-4o-mini's 12.3% when clustering 6,000 conversations.